 Pediatrics is an integral component of our training here at Natividad.
 A total of three months are spent during the R1 and R2 years in a variety of settings including the general and specialty pediatric clinic, in-patient pediatric ward, nursery, and Level III NICU.
 This provides residents with a full spectrum of childhood presentations from the well child to an acute trauma in the ED.
 Residents are trained in procedures such as neonatal resuscitation, lumbar puncture and circumcision.
 Educational sessions are provided during the rotation by ward attendings, as well as by visiting UCSF faculty, including pediatric specialists in neurology, endocrinology and gastroenterology.
 The R3 rotation is exclusively ambulatory, with experience in the general and specialty clinics.

-During this rotation, residents “run the hospital” from 6:00 pm to the following morning, Sunday through Thursday nights.
+During this rotation, residents “run the hospital” from 6:00 pm to the following morning, Sunday through Friday nights.
 The first-year resident covers medicine, pediatric and surgery admissions.
 The second year resident runs the labor deck.
 The third year resident supervises the junior residents, including on the labor deck and ICU, and assigns and supervises all admissions.
-Night float residents have a high level of autonomy, with in-house attendings available for support, including family medicine, pediatric hospitalist, internal medicine hospitalist, and OB/GYN, with other specialties available by phone or to come in when needed.
+Night float residents have a high level of autonomy, with in-house attendings available for support, including family medicine, pediatric hospitalist, internal medicine hospitalist, OB/GYN, and anesthesia with other specialties available by phone or to come in when needed.
 Night Float is an intense rotation, but is rewarding and helpful in developing decision-making, teaching and leadership skills.

 Internal Medicine/ ICU